nickware44/DeepBCI/README.md

 The executable can then be found in the `dist` folder.

 ### Commandline arguments
-NFB supports commandline arguments to streamline opening and running experiments:
+DeepBCI supports commandline arguments to streamline opening and running experiments:
 ```
 usage: pynfb [-h] [-x] [file]